algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 The visual design elements contribute to the overall look and feel of the app:

 - **Color Scheme:** A professional and modern color palette that aligns with the app’s branding.
 Use contrasting colors for readability and emphasis.
 The following colors will be used on the app.
-  - Dark blue: #0D1B2A
+  - **Dark blue: #0D1B2A**
-  - Neutral Gray : #808080
+  - **Neutral Gray : #808080**
-  - White : #FFFFFF
+  - **White : #FFFFFF**
-  - Yellow orange : #FFA500
+  - **Yellow orange : #FFA500**

     Then on the swiping board different color pallets will be used depending on the sector of activities
     1. **Primary Sector**: This sector involves the extraction and harvesting of natural resources.
 It includes industries such as agriculture, fishing, forestry, and mining.
-The color that will be used is green.
+The color that will be used is ***green***.

     2. **Secondary Sector**: This sector focuses on transforming raw materials into finished or semi-finished products.
 It includes manufacturing, construction, and industrial production.
-The color that will be used is blue
+The color that will be used is ***blue***

     3. **Tertiary Sector**: Also known as the service sector, it includes industries that provide services rather than physical goods.
 This includes retail, transportation, financial services, education, healthcare, and hospitality.
-The color that will be used is yellow
+The color that will be used is ***yellow***

     4. **Quaternary Sector**: This sector encompasses knowledge-based and information-based services.
-It includes research and development, information technology, consulting, and other intellectual services.The color that will be used is purple
+It includes research and development, information technology, consulting, and other intellectual services.The color that will be used is ***purple***

     5. **Quinary Sector**: This sector is part of the tertiary sector but specifically focuses on high-level decision-making services, top-level management, and government policies.
 It includes corporate executives, senior officials, and other similar leadership roles.
-    These sectors cover a wide range of economic activities and are essential for the functioning of the global economy.The color that will be used is gold
+    These sectors cover a wide range of economic activities and are essential for the functioning of the global economy.The color that will be used is ***gold***

   - Two are modes available, either the dark mode or the white mode, this is mostly for users' preference and those having eyes problems.